simon-duchastel/personal-website/content/about/_index.md

 This website is a way for me to catalog and reflect on the stuff I do in my spare time.
 I mostly write about hobby software projects.
 This website is itself a hobby project — I built it with [Hugo](https://gohugo.io).

-Professionally, I currently build native Android apps using Kotlin and Kotlin Multiplatform.
-I also have experience working on backend systems developing RESTful APIs in Java and microservices in a serverless architecture in AWS.
-If you're interested in my professional work as a software developer, you can find my resume here: [{{< baseUrl >}}resume.pdf](../resume.pdf).
+For my day job, I'm currently building Android apps.
+I also have experience with backend systems developing RESTful APIs and microservices in a serverless architecture.
+If you're interested in my work professionally as a software developer, you can find my resume here: [{{< baseUrl >}}](../resume.pdf).

 I enjoy reading science fiction.
 Some of my favorite stories include _Foundation_ by Isaac Asimov, _Dune_ by Frank Herbert, and _A Memory Called Empire_ by Arkady Martine.
 However, I'll read just about anything scifi!